-The German nuclear rules and regulations may be seen as hierarchically structured in the form of a pyramid, taking into account that the technical standards are only binding within the frame of the state of the art in science and technology (see above).
+The German nuclear rules and regulations may be seen as hierarchically structured in the form of a pyramid.

 Nuclear regulations, except laws, ordinances and general administrative provisions, only have regulatory relevance due to the legal requirement regarding the state of the art in science and technology.
 According to legal practice, it can be presumed that the nuclear rules and regulations reflect this state appropriately.
-Therefore, a verified scientific development pushes aside the application of a standard which has become obsolete by this development without the necessity to suspending this standard.
+Therefore, an acknowledged further development of the state of the art in science and technology pushes aside the application of a standard which has become obsolete by this development without the necessity to suspending this standard.
 Thus, the dynamic improvement of the safety requirements requested by law is not bound to the formal development of standards.

 In this report, reference will be made to the contents of the individual regulations as the corresponding articles of the Convention are dealt with.
-Appendix 4 "Reference List of Nuclear Rules and Regulations" lists the current regulations applicable to nuclear installations in the mentioned hierarchical order.
-All of the listed regulations are accessible to the public.
-They are published in official publications of the Federal Government.
+Appendix 5 "Reference List of Nuclear Rules and Regulations" lists the current regulations applicable to nuclear installations in the mentioned hierarchical order.
+Apart from some texts on physical protection, all of the listed regulations are accessible to the public.
+The regulations are published in official publications of the Federal Government.

-The general structure and content of the safety provisions and regulations described herein were essentially developed in the seventies.
 Since then, they have been applied in all nuclear regulatory licensing and supervisory procedures and have been further developed, where required, in accordance with the state of the art in science and technology